On graphs with modularity zero or near-zero: Proofs for new deterministic results

-In this section we first prove Theorem~\ref{thm.detmod0} on $f(n) = \delta^-(K_n)$.
-Then, after a couple of preliminary lemmas, we determine $\delta^-(G)$ for all complete bipartite graphs $G$ and then $\delta^+(G)$ and $\delta(G)$ for all complete bipartite graphs $G$.
+In this section we first prove Theorem~\ref{thm.detmod0} on $f^q(n) = \delta^-(K_n)$, and then quickly prove Proposition~\ref{prop.detmod0b} which characterises the corresponding extremal graphs.
+Then, after a couple of preliminary lemmas, we prove Theorem~\ref{thm.bip_delta_all}, in which we determine $\delta^-(G)$, $\delta^+(G)$ and $\delta(G)$ for all complete bipartite graphs $G$.
 Finally we give a couple of examples and briefly consider multipartite graphs.
-(Recall that $\delta^+, \delta^-, \delta$ are the minimum numbers of edges that may be added, removed or edited to obtain a graph with positive modularity - see the introduction for definitions.)
+(Recall that $\delta^+, \delta^-, \delta$ are the minimum numbers of edges that may be added, removed or edited to obtain a graph with positive modularity - see the paragraphs preceding Theorem~\ref{thm.bip_delta_all} for definitions.)